j1sk1ss/j1sk1ss/README.md

 ![Alt Text](https://raw.githubusercontent.com/alansmathew/alansmathew/master/lang.gif)

 # 💫 About Me:
-🔭 I'm interested in C# Development, Algorithms and Neural Networks. <br>🌱 I'm currently learning Convolution and Recurent neural networks, Python Machine Learning and Numpy<br>💬 Ask me about low-level stuff like ray-casting in 3D or base info about CNN<br>⚡ Fun fact that i know  Italian - A1, Ukranian - A2, English - B2 and Russian as native
+🔭 I'm interested in C# Development, Algorithms and Neural Networks. <br>🌱 I'm currently learning OsDevelopment, C, ASM and a little bit Python libs<br>💬 Ask me about low-level stuff like ray-casting in 3D or base info about CNN<br>⚡ Fun fact that i know  Italian - A1, Ukranian - A2, English - B2 and Russian as native

 ## 🌐 My Socials: